 Although the June 1929 issue of Autobody magazine reported that the firm sold $1,000,000 worth of coachwork during 1928, in reality the enterprise was never well capitalized, and as they entered the new decade they found themselves short on cash.
 W.G.
 Brokaw, the American who held the mortgage on the firm’s Puteaux workshops, not only refused to lend them any money, but made it quite clear that he expected the partner’s obligations to paid regardless, thereby placing the proverbial nail in Hibbard & Darrin’s coffin.

-"Autobody Magazine" of August 1930 carried the following notice:
+"Autobody Magazine" of August 1930 carried

 Many years later Hibbard recollected that if Brokaw had been more reasonable, the firm might have survived, at least for a couple more years.
 Unfortunately, Brokaw was not a reasonable man, and during the first few weeks of 1931 the firm closed its doors and auctioned off what few assets remained.
 Unfinished bodies were completed by Felber Freres, who also hired some of Hibbard & Darrin’s best men.
 Felber Freres (later Felber et Fils) were an old established Parisian coachbuilder who had a showroom nearby Hibbard & Darrins on the Champs-Élysées.